The 2019 community meeting is hosted by the Clinical Bioinformatics Area, FPS, Hospital Virgen del Rocío.

 Dr. Jonassen is a Full Professor at the department of Informatics at the University of Bergen.
 He is also the head of the Computational Biology Unit at the same university and the head of the Norwegian Node of ELIXIR, the European infrastructure for bioinformatics.
 His research focuses on development and advanced application of methods for analysis of omics data and discovery of patterns in molecular biological data.
 He is associated with the CCBIO Centre for Cancer Biomarkers in Bergen and also with the NeuroSysMed research centre for clinical treatment in neurodegenerative diseases.
 More information: Jonassen Group.

 |Julio Saez-Rodriguez, PhD, RWTH-Aachen University, Germany

 Jonathan Karr is a Fellow at the Icahn School of Medicine at Mount Sinai in New York.
 The goal of Jonathan's research group is to develop mechanistic whole-cell computational models that predict the behavior of individual cells by representing all of the biochemical activity in cells.
-In addition, his research group is developing the methods and tools needed for whole-cell modeling.
 Jonathan earned his PhD in Biophysics and his MS in Medicine from Stanford University and his SB in Physics and SB in Brain & Cognitive Sciences from MIT.
 See his research group's website for more information: https://www.karrlab.org.